olivia-clarkeedwards/basketball-scoreboard-scrimba/README.md

 # Basketball Scoreboard - Scrimba course

 A basketball scoreboard app created as part of a Scrimba introductory course to JavaScript.
-Scoreboard increment points when relevant button is clicked.
+Scoreboard points are incremented when relevant button is clicked.